Get all your news in one place.

 A strong software launch lineup

-One key problem that sunk the Quest Pro was its lack of apps, making it very dependent on the Oculus Browser for working.
+One key problem that sunk the Quest Pro was its lack of apps, making it very dependent on the Oculus Browser for work.
 Meta made partnerships with certain third-party devs that either never panned out or took too long to materialize.

 Specifically, it'll need Google Workspace apps, Microsoft, and other productivity suites to sound compelling, not just its own Galaxy Store apps.
 Otherwise, no one outside of Samsung superfans will want to spend a couple thousand dollars on one.
+Based on the Android XR reveal, this is all in place to make a compelling experience come to life.

 Powerful, balanced performance